sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 After successful authentication the administrator is taken to the Dashboard.
 Some basic information about the VM/server is displayed as well as the server version, free memory, and disk space.
-In the top right there is a user icon which you can log out of oxTrust.
+In the top right there is a user icon which can be used to log out of oxTrust.
 The left hand menu is used to navigate the admin interface.

 ![welcome-page.png](../img/oxtrust/welcome-page.png "Welcome to Gluu Server")